WhitakerLab/whitakerlab.github.io/_posts/blog/2019-08-13-Introducing....md

 <em> I found out that Yini and I share a nickname – her friends call her the same Chinese name I was given when I worked in Beijing – Hwa Hwa – which means flower!
 So we have a special connection. </em> :cherry_blossom::cherry_blossom:

-###:octocat: Superstellar thank you to Sarah, Ang, and Yini for giving me their time and patiently answering my endless questions.
-I'm so excited to be working with them all! :octocat:
+:octocat: ### Superstellar thank you to Sarah, Ang, and Yini for giving me their time and patiently answering my questions.
+I'm so excited to be working with you all! :octocat: